 I never can predict when owning Soay sheep will enrich my life in a new and different way.
-Last Wednesday an e-mail showed up out of the blue that read, in total: “Here is a photo of yorkshire soay in the snow and being bottle fed.”
+Last Wednesday an e-mail showed up out of the blue that read, in total: “Here is a photo of Yorkshire soay in the snow and being bottle fed.”
 That’s it, no signature, no mailing address, no explanation of why I was the beneficiary of the photographs, only a return e-mail address and the pictures.

 Intrigued, I return e-mailed: ”I have an embarrassing question to ask: I do not recognize your name.
 It sounds vaguely familiar to me but I am drawing a blank.
 I guess that is what happens when a person turns sixty years old!
 So, to be blunt, who are you?”